 Why study in Australia?

-College life at Alphacrucis provides meaningful interaction and fun social events ranging from chapel services to formal dinners.
-Our graduates continually refer to the long-lasting friendships they developed at Alphacrucis that have helped them both personally and professionally.
-We aim to model our vision for a transformed society through our community events that are creative, relevant and informative.
+College life at AC provides meaningful interaction and fun social events ranging from chapel services to formal dinners.
+Our graduates continually refer to the long-lasting friendships they developed at AC that have helped them both personally and professionally.
+We aim to model our vision for a transformed society through our community and events that are creative, relevant and informative.

-Alphacrucis recommends homestay as an accomodation alternative for international and interstate students.
-Students can live with a family close to the Parramatta campus.
-For more information please see Sydney Homestay Agency (www.homestaysydney.com) and Sydney Homestay Directory (www.sydneyhomestay.org).
+AC recommends homestay as an accommodation alternative for international and interstate students.
+Students can live with a family close to campus.
+For more information please see Homestay Sydney and Sydney Homestay Directory.